 Bridgewater honors its spiritual heritage while creating an inclusive community that welcomes all perspectives on faith.
 No matter what you believe, you are welcome here.

-Prospective freshman and transfer students who are members of the Church of the Brethren are eligible for scholarships.
+Prospective first year and transfer students who are members of the Church of the Brethren are eligible for scholarships.
 Nine percent of the student body is Brethren, the highest percentage of Brethren students among the six colleges historically affiliated with the church.

 The Brethren Student Movement, one of several spiritual life groups on campus, is open to all students and meets weekly for fellowship, study, worship and service.
 The College chaplain and the office of spiritual life are available to support Bridgewater students in the midst of their spiritual journeys.